-On June 8, 2017, the Company and David A. Moylan, the Company's former President and Chief Executive Officer, entered into a separation agreement (the "Moylan Separation Agreement").
-Mr. Moylan remains a director of the Company and its wholly owned subsidiary Dataram Memory and remains the President and Chief Executive Officer of Dataram Memory.
-As previously disclosed, Mr. Moylan resigned as Chairman of the Board of Directors and as the President and Chief Executive Officer of the Company on May 23, 2017 in connection with the closing of the transactions contemplated by the Agreement and Plan of Merger, with Dataram Acquisition Sub, Inc., a Nevada corporation and wholly-owned subsidiary of the Company, Gold King Corp., a Nevada corporation and Copper King LLC, the principal shareholder of Gold King pursuant to which Gold King merged with and into Acquisition Sub, with Gold King surviving the merger as the surviving corporation (see Note 4).
+On June 8, 2017, the Company and David A. Moylan, the Company's former President and Chief Executive Officer, entered into a separation agreement.
+Mr. Moylan resigned as Chairman of the Board of Directors and as the President and Chief Executive Officer of the Company on May 23, 2017 in connection with the closing of the transactions contemplated by the Merger Agreement and Merger (see Note 4).

-Under the terms of the Moylan Separation Agreement, Mr. Moylan received a severance payment of an aggregate of \$494,227.
-Unless revoked, the agreement becomes effective eight days following execution.
+Under the terms of the separation agreement, Mr. Moylan received a severance payment of an aggregate of \$494,227.
+Unless revoked, the separation agreement became effective eight days following execution.
 Such severance payment is the sole and exclusive payment by the Company and is in lieu of any and all payments or obligations, including any separation payments under prior agreements between Mr. Moylan and the Company.
-Also as set forth in the Moylan Separation Agreement, Mr. Moylan will, until terminated by the Company's Board of Directors at its sole option with two weeks' notice, serve as the President and Chief Executive Officer of Dataram Memory for a monthly fee of \$19,667, payable 90% in common stock of the Company and 10% in cash and provide general consulting and support services to the Company.
+Also as set forth in the separation agreement, Mr. Moylan will, until terminated by the Company's Board of Directors at its sole option with two weeks' notice, serve as the President and Chief Executive Officer of Dataram Memory for a monthly fee of \$19,667, payable 90% in common stock of the Company and 10% in cash and provide general consulting and support services to the Company.
+Mr. Moylan no longer serves in any capacity with the Company or its subsidiaries effective October 31, 2017.

-On June 6, 2017, Anthony Lougee resigned as Chief Financial Officer of the Company pursuant to a Change in Control and Severance Agreement by and between the Company and Mr. Lougee dated July 31, 2015 (the "Lougee Severance Agreement").
+On June 6, 2017, Anthony Lougee resigned as Chief Financial Officer of the Company pursuant to a Change in Control and Severance Agreement by and between the Company and Mr. Lougee dated July 31, 2015.
 Mr. Lougee's decision to resign did not result from any disagreement with the Company, the Company's management or the Board of Directors.
-On June 8, 2017, the Company entered into a separation agreement with Mr. Lougee (the "Lougee Separation Agreement").
-Under the terms of the Lougee Separation Agreement, Mr. Lougee received a severance payment of an aggregate of \$221,718.
-Unless revoked, the agreement becomes effective eight days following execution.
-Such severance payment is the sole and exclusive payment by the Company and is in lieu of any and all payments or obligations, including any separation payments under prior agreements between Mr. Lougee and the Company, including the Lougee Severance Agreement.
+On June 8, 2017, the Company entered into a separation agreement with Mr. Lougee.
+Under the terms of the separation agreement, Mr. Lougee received a severance payment of an aggregate of \$221,718.
+Unless revoked, the separation agreement became effective eight days following execution.
+Such severance payment is the sole and exclusive payment by the Company and is in lieu of any and all payments or obligations, including any separation payments under prior agreements between Mr. Lougee and the Company, including the severance agreement.